 - To conform to this Profile, participating staff and equipment ("Actors") shall support each activity assigned to them in Table 3-1.
-To support an activity, the actor shall conform to the checklist of requirements (indicated by "shall language") listed in the specifications table of that activity subsection in Section 3. - 654 Although some of the requirements described in Section 3 can be assessed for conformance by direct - observation, many of the most critical performance-oriented requirements cannot.
+To support an activity, the actor shall conform to the checklist of requirements (indicated by "shall language") listed in the specifications table of that activity subsection in Section 2. - (indicated by "shall language") listed in the specifications table of that activity subsection in Section 3. - Although some of the requirements described in Section 3 can be assessed for conformance by direct observation, many of the most critical performance-oriented requirements cannot.
 Thus, the assessment - 656 procedures in Section 4 are required. - This section begins with a description of the Technical Evaluation Methods (Section 4.1) that will be used - to verify the performance requirements of the image acquisition system and the software analysis system. - The Equipment Vendor Assessment Procedure (Section 4.2) specifies the conformance procedures that - equipment vendors must perform for a specific vendor equipment model to comply with the Profile.
-The - 661 Clinical Site Assessment Procedure (Section 4.3) describes the steps needed by a clinical site to achieve - conformance with this Profile.
+The - 661 Clinical Site Assessment Procedure (Section 4.3) describes the steps needed by a clinical site to achieve - 662 conformance with this Profile.